 On November 1, 2008 the Master Gardeners of Santa Clara County were handed the keys to plot #20 at the new, urban Guadalupe Community Garden within the Guadalupe River Park and Garden complex to use for research, demonstration and education.
-The Guadalupe Community Garden is an especially interesting project since it is the first community garden in California to be watered exclusively with recycled water.
+The Guadalupe Community Garden is the first community garden in California to be watered exclusively with recycled water.
 Our partners in this high visibility project are the Friends of Guadalupe River Park & Gardens, South Bay Water Recycling, and Santa Clara Valley Water District.
-The Community Garden is located at the corner of Walnut and Asbury Streets, off Highway 87 in downtown San Jose, across Taylor Street from the Heritage Rose Garden.
-(Google maps directions to GDG)

 The team’s first activity was to attend a required training session on how to use special recycled water equipment, to keep recycled water separate from potable water.
 (We have been involved in the periodic testing of the soil and plant material to determine the effect of recycled water.)
 We then began to prepare the plot by digging down to the base soil that had been compacted by construction equipment, breaking through the hardpan, removing many, many rocks, amending the soil with soybean meal and alfalfa pellets, partitioning the beds and finally burying kitchen scraps as compost.
-The first plants (tomatoes, peppers, eggplant and cucumbers) were planted on April 13; more followed in early May.
+The first plants (tomatoes, peppers, eggplant and cucumbers) were planted on April 13, 2009; more followed in early May.
 The official opening ceremonies for the Guadalupe Community Garden took place on Friday, August 14, 2009.

 |Garden in early summer, 2009|